Webinars ‘To imagine otherwise. Future Archives’

 - Language: English

-‘To imagine otherwise: future archives’ is an initiative of CKV, CEMPER, Letterenhuis, VAi in collaboration with FARO and meemoo.
+‘To imagine otherwise: future archives’ is an initiative of CKV, CEMPER, Letterenhuis, VAi, FARO and Meemoo.